italian dessert recipes

 It's definitely one of those easy to make cookies.
 There are very few ingredients.
 (And as a side note for egg haters - there are no eggs.)

-Lisa You do have the option of just dropping them like you do for drop cookie recipes, but I wouldn't advise it.
+You do have the option of just dropping them like you do in drop cookie recipes, but I wouldn't advise it.
 You would still have to flatten them with a glass or your hand.
 Otherwise they won't bind together.
 (No eggs.
 Eggs bind.)

-If this wasn't the type of you were looking for scroll below to see all the Italian cookie recipes I have on my site.
+If this wasn't the type of you were looking for scroll below and take a peek at my photo gallery of all the Italian cookie recipes I have on my site.
+Hover over the photo.
+The name of the recipe will pop up.
+If it interests you - click on the photo and you will be taken to the recipe.

-There's really not a lot of modifications for this recipe since it only has 5 ingredients!
 Enjoy - I've been making these since I was a kid.
-Nice to have a simply confidence boosting recipe for the young ones.
+(Nice to have a confidence boosting recipe for the young ones.
+It's a great starter recipe for them!)
+Thanks for stopping by and happy baking!

 Kourabiedes